Kaimana Beach

 If you're swimming in this channel, be aware that the current can be quite strong, especially after a high tide when the water is flowing out.
 Ask the lifeguard on the beach if you're not sure about the tides and wear fins if you plan to swim further out.

-• Historic event took place – first submarine cable from California to Hawaii was brought ashore here
+• Historic site of the first submarine cable from California to Hawaii

 Show Form